Allergies, Sensitization & Other Problems

 If you are unsure about a condition that may be causing problems for you or your baby, always consult your doctor before switching to alternative products such as goat's milk.

 Yes, Kabrita infant and toddler milk contains lactose.
 If your child is lactose intolerant, he will need lactose-free food products.
-However, true lactose intolerance (lactase deficiency) is a very rare condition among infants and young children, so be sure to consult your doctor to examine the child and confirm this condition.
+However, true lactose intolerance (lactase deficiency) is a very rare condition among infants and young children, so be sure to consult your doctor to confirm this condition.